JSO: Man arrested for string of armed robberies across Jacksonville - News Break

 JSO: Man arrested for string of armed robberies across Jacksonville

-JACKSONVILLE, Fla. — The Jacksonville Sheriff’s Office say they have arrested a man who is believed to be at the center of multiple armed robberies over the last week.
+JACKSONVILLE, Fla. — The Jacksonville Sheriff’s Office says they have arrested a man who is believed to be at the center of multiple armed robberies over the last week.

-According to JSO, the Robbery Unit began investigating the robberies last Friday, July 16.
-Detectives believed four of the robberies were related and involved the same suspect.
+According to JSO, the Robbery Unit began investigating the robberies Friday, July 16.
+Detectives believed four of the robberies were related, involving the same suspect.

 The detective observed Kenon get into a grey Nissan Murano and drive off.
 As officers began to follow the vehicle they say a report of an armed robbery was received at the location where Kenon had just left.

-According to a report, the detective activated his emergency equipment, but the man did not stop.
+According to a report, the detective activated his emergency equipment, but the car did not stop.
 Kenon then slowed down and jumped out of the car, running away on foot.

-Kenon was arrested for the single Armed Robbery.
+Kenon was originally charged with the single Armed Robbery.
 He has since been charged with Armed Robbery in four additional cases.

 ©2021 Cox Media Group